cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

-Make sure the arguments in ''bw'' command should match the parameters in ''feat.params'' file inside the acoustic model folder.
-Please note that not all the parameters from ''feat.param'' are supported by ''bw'', only a few of them.
+Make sure the arguments in `bw` command should match the parameters in `feat.params` file inside the acoustic model folder.
+Please note that not all the parameters from `feat.param` are supported by `bw`, only a few of them.
-''bw'' for example doesn't suppport ''upperf'' or other feature extraction params.
-You only need to use parameters which are accepted, other parameters from ''feat.params'' should be skipped.
+`bw` for example doesn't suppport `upperf` or other feature extraction params.
+You only need to use parameters which are accepted, other parameters from `feat.params` should be skipped.

-For example, for continuous model you don't need to include the ''svspec'' option.
-Instead, you need to use just ''-ts2cbfn .cont.''
-For semi-continuous models use ''-ts2cbfn .semi.''
-If model has `feature_transform` file like en-us continuous model, you need to add ''-lda feature_transform'' argument to bw, otherwise it will not work properly.
+For example, for continuous model you don't need to include the `svspec` option.
+Instead, you need to use just `-ts2cbfn .cont.` For semi-continuous models use `-ts2cbfn .semi.` If model has `feature_transform` file like en-us continuous model, you need to add `-lda feature_transform` argument to bw, otherwise it will not work properly.

-Sometimes if you miss the file ''noisedict'' you also need an extra step, copy the ''fillerdict'' file into the directory that you choose in the ''hmmdir'' parameter, renaming it to ''noisedict''.
+Sometimes if you miss the file `noisedict` you also need an extra step, copy the `fillerdict` file into the directory that you choose in the `hmmdir` parameter, renaming it to `noisedict`.

 ### Creating transformation with MLLR